accumulationvector/accumulationvector.github.io/_pages/supplements.md

 ## L-Theanine

+Not placebo, net-positive calming effect.

 ## Kratom

-This is probably a useless drug.
+This is probably a useless drug, tried once.
+Tastes awful.

 ## Caffeine